Indiana vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Second Round

 Indiana Schedule Analysis

-- The Hoosiers took down the No. 3-ranked Iowa Hawkeyes, 87-78, on February 9, which goes down as their best win of the season.
+- On February 9, the Hoosiers claimed their signature win of the season, an 87-78 victory over the Iowa Hawkeyes, who rank No. 3 in the AP's Top 25.

-- The Hoosiers have 10 wins versus Quadrant 1 opponents, tied for the sixth-most in the nation.
+- The Hoosiers have 10 wins over Quadrant 1 opponents, tied for the sixth-most in the country.

 Indiana 2022-23 Best Wins